 Essential tales from WIRED’s canon

-If you’re fantastic extreme about going someplace this holiday, keep in mind WIRED’s guide to time journey.
+If you’re fantastically extreme about going somewhere this holiday, remember WIRED’s guide to time travel.